jonhoo/cucache/wip.md

 Benchmarks:
   - What is the performance as occupancy increases?
+  - Is 8 the right number of values for each bin?
+Will slow down lookup (even with MemC3 tags)
   - Facebook-inspired numbers:
     - http://www.ece.eng.wayne.edu/~sjiang/pubs/papers/atikoglu12-memcached.pdf
     - Use proper read:write ratio (Facebook reports >30:1, sometimes 500:1)